risingwavelabs/risingwave-docs/docs/deploy/risingwave-kubernetes.md

 </TabItem>
 <TabItem value="hdfs" label="etcd+HDFS">

-RisingWave supports using HDFS as the object storage.
+RisingWave supports using HDFS as object storage for persistent data.

 Deploy a RisingWave instance with HDFS as the object storage.